 - paper towel

-- Combine water, coconut milk and butter in a microwave-safe container and heat for 35 seconds or until the butter melts, then set aside for 20 minutes to cool.
-The liquid must be slightly warm or room-temperature for this recipe.
+- Combine water, coconut milk and butter/oil in a microwave-safe container and heat for about 40 seconds or until the butter melts, then set aside for 20 minutes to cool.

-- In a large bowl, add flour, salt and baking powder, then use a large fork or whisk to thoroughly combine all ingredients.
+- In a large bowl, add flour and salt then use a large fork or whisk to thoroughly to combine all ingredients.

 - Make a well in the center of the flour mixture and add half of the liquid.
 Use a large spoon to combine the wet and dry ingredients.